On Center Home | MyOnCenter Portal | Start an On-Screen Takeoff Trial | Request a Quick Bid Demo | Contact Us | SALES: 1-866-627-6246

 Table of Contents

-OST - 20.01 What is a Database and Why Do I Need One?
+On-Screen Takeoff - 20.01 What is a Database and Why Do I Need One? - OST

 Be sure to rate this article 5 Stars if you find it helpful!

-A database is a system that stores all of the data used in On-Screen Takeoff, Digital Production Control, or Quick Bid such as: Takeoff, Employees, Styles and Style Sets, Items/Pricing, Percenting, and Timecard information. and links to image files along with all the Projects you create.
+A database is a system that stores all of the data used in On-Screen Takeoff such as: Takeoff, Employees, Styles and Style Sets, and Bid information. and links to image files along with all the Projects you create.
 Think of a database as sort of a file cabinet in which you store all your project data.

 Creating a database is the first step to working with the On-Screen Takeoff, Quick Bid, or Digital Production Control.
 There are two databases included with your product - one includes example projects, the other is a blank database where you can start creating Bids.